Xtigyro/puppet-docker-swarm-example/README.md

 fleet of hosts rather than just on a single host.

-The [Puppet Docker module](https://forge.puppetlabs.com/garethr/docker) supports installing and managing Docker, and running individual docker containers.
+The [Puppet Docker module](https://forge.puppetlabs.com/garethr/docker) supports installing and managing Docker, and running individual Docker containers.
 Given Swarm is packaged as containers, that means we can install a Swarm cluster using Puppet.